 How does it do it?

-Both versions can be run continuously for extended periods.
+Ardau systems can be run continuously for extended periods.
 Regular maintenance is limited to 20 minutes per annum and 24 hours once every five years.

 The Ardau Carbon Reactor

 The reactor generates heat through an exothermic chemical reaction between its fuel, water and air.
 That fuel can be any material that contains at least 5% carbon.
 The fuel is mixed with water to form a slurry which is then fed into the reactor.
-There it is heated to 170C before it is introduced to the main reactor chamber.

-When the reactor is started from cold a heating element raises the temperature in the reactor to start the chemical reaction.
+When the reactor is started from cold a specially designed heating element raises the temperature in the reactor to start the chemical reaction.
 Once the operating temperature is reached the reaction becomes self-sustaining so the heating element is no longer required.
 This ‘ramp up’ process takes around 10 minutes

 SCF at the required pressure then leaves the reactor through a valve and short duct and passes to a turbo-expander.